flyx/Nova-TeX-Suite/README.md

 - Parse titles for ConTeXt \start\stop headings
 - in-Editor PDF preview (not sure if possible; I certainly won't do this since it requires doing more than just some XML definitions)
 - commands (not sure if helpful; the user can simply issue the desired command in a terminal view)
+- add auto-completions for math commands that are only suggested in math mode

 ## License